Themezly/Documentation/pages/framework/elements/button.md

 </a>
 </div>

-Button element comes with visible button generator.
+Button element comes with visual button generator.
 Element popup contains easy to understand options that will help you create and save custom buttons.